 • Rhinitis.

-Let's look at some of the diseases that are accompanied, in addition to the rash, also with fever.
+Let's look at some diseases that are accompanied, in addition to a rash, also by fever.

 This group includes: